 Boat Insurance Bottom Line

-This guide equips you to walk into a conversation with your insurer with a better understanding of what you need to protect your boat.
+This guide equips you to walk into a conversation with your insurance agent or insurer with a better understanding of what you need to protect your boat.
 The more information you have available, the easier and simpler the process will be.